(Why impostor syndrome is itself an impostor.)

 – Impostors like us often assume that “luck” is the main cause of what we perceive to be our infrequent success.
 It’s not.
 Luck is binary.
 When I flip a coin for ten bucks, my chance of winning is exactly 50/50 on each flip.
 If those had been my odds of doing well in four schools and four law firms over four decades, I would have fallen by the wayside long ago.
 Parenthetically, that “failure” undoubtedly would have opened doors into all sorts of good things.
 That’s a story I will tell next week.

 – It’s also important to realize that perfection and excellence are in some important respects quite different.
 The Quixotic search for perfection, the human equivalent of infinity, is another toxic symptom of impostor syndrome.
-Try a different route: Fold yourself into the mindful process of embracing the good while patiently seeking excellence.
-Leave the paralysis of trying to achieve perfection to that mythical smartest person in the room.
+Try a different route: Fold yourself into the mindful process of embracing the good, while patiently seeking excellence.
+Leave the paralysis of seeking perfection to that mythical smartest person in the room.

 – A quick word on email and texts.
-My impostor-villain turns up the volume on its PA system when folks don’t respond to my messages.
+My impostor-villain turns up the volume on its PA system to 11 when folks don’t respond to my email messages.
 “Paging Cam Stout.
 Please be advised that the people to whom you just sent that raft of emails saw and read them, but they think you’re a loser, and have chosen to banish you to the over-populated Land of Spam.”
 Chill, Cam.
-The volume of stuff in the recipients’ inboxes rivals a tsunami.
-They very likely didn’t see your “urgent” message, and will be grateful for a ping.
-We will explore all of this bother in “Email is the Next Snail Mail,” coming soon to a blog near you.
+The deluge in the recipients’ inboxes rivals a tsunami.
+They probably never saw your “urgent” message, and will be grateful for a ping.
+We will explore all of this bother in “Email is the New Snail Mail,” coming soon to a blog near you.

 – Finally, I have found that working in the service of others is an effective antidote to the poison of impostor syndrome.
 I forget my own self-doubt and anxiety about the future when I turn my focus outward and help others have self-confidence and find quiet pride in their accomplishments.